GW-modelling-Spring2022/Course-Materials22/Setup_Instructions/SetupInstructions_Spring22.md

     - numpy
     - matplotlib
     - pandas

-3. Next Flopy has to be installed with pip not conda so finally run the following:
-    ```
-    pip install flopy
+    - flopy

-    ```
-4. To check if you have installed these modules you can use the command
+3. To check if you have installed these modules you can use the command
     ```
     conda list
     ```